virtuozzo/cloudscripting-docs/docs/reference/events.md

 ```
 ## Events filtering

-Optionally, events can be filtered by nodeGroup, nodeType and nodeId parameters.
+Optionally, events can be filtered by *nodeGroup*, *nodeType* and *nodeId* parameters.
 As a result, the defined actions will be executed only when the called event matches specified filter rules.
 <br><br>
 Otherwise (i.e. if no filtering rules are specified), every Event is listened by all environment entities.